Will students still have access to a PC?

 Will the battery last a full school day?

-iPads are particularly good at lasting a full day when charged.
-It is estimated that they will endure 10 hours on a full charge.
+iPads and laptops are particularly good at lasting a full day when fully charged.
+It is estimated that they will endure 6-10 hours on a full charge.

 Students can also reduce battery drain by limiting the playing of videos, playing games and constant internet use.

-Will students lose their work if they accidentally break their iPads?
+Will students lose their work if they accidentally break their device?

-Students will be shown how to back up their iPad.
+Students will be shown how to back up their iPad or laptop.

 Does Macarthur block or monitor what the students can access while at school?